Updated December 4, 2018

 If you use our products, other privacy disclosures and information apply.
 Review our Product Privacy Datasheets at https://www.paloaltonetworks.com/resources/datasheets/product-privacy-datasheets.

 For GDPR-related questions and documentation, please click here

 Information we collect

-When you visit our Sites, for instance to request information, sign up for newsletters, request online product demonstrations, download a whitepaper, register for webcasts or events, or register a product and enroll in customer support, we collect and we ask you to provide information about yourself (“Your Information”) that may include:
+When you visit our Sites, for instance to request information, sign up for newsletters, request online product demonstrations, download a whitepaper, register for webcasts or events, register an opportunity, activate an app from our Cloud Services Portal, post comments in our LIVE Community, register a product and enroll in customer support, or to propose your products and services as a vendor, we collect and we ask you to provide information about yourself ("Your Information") that may include:

 - Contact details, including your name, business address, business e-mail address, phone number, the company you work for, your job title or business role, your area of responsibility, your country or region;

 - User ID and password, if you establish an account with us;

 - Chat information, you provide when interacting online with our sales team or customer service;